Sebastianhju/Runeterra-5e/Rare Items.md

 - Shield
 - Attunement

-While wielding this shield you and allies within 10 feet of you gain +2 to their armor class and saving throws.
+**Aegis**: While wielding this shield you and allies within 10 feet of you gain +2 to their armor class and saving throws.

 ---